-Alumni who live in the St. Louis area are welcome to use the Covenant Seminary library.
-Ask at the circulation desk to get a free Alumni card, so that you can check out books from our collection.
-Also, feel free to make use of any of our electronic resources while you’re on campus.
-Unfortunately, we cannot extend to you MOBIUS or ILL borrowing privileges, nor off-campus access to electronic resources besides the ATLA Religion Database (see below).
+Alumni who live in, or are visiting, the St. Louis area are welcome to use the Covenant Seminary Library.
+You can stop by the library and ask at the circulation desk to get a free alumni card.
+With this card, you may check out books from our collection (unfortunately, we cannot extend to you MOBIUS or interlibrary loan privileges).
+Also, feel free to make use of our full collection of journal databases and e-books while you’re on campus.

-- ATLA Religion Database – The Buswell Library is pleased to provide our alumni with continued access to the premier index in the field of religion and theology, which includes a growing collection of full-text content.
+- Atla Religion Database with AtlaSerials – The premier index in the field of religion and theology, which includes a growing collection of full-text content.
 Search for articles, essays, and reviews based on topic or Scripture citation.
 Includes the full archive of Presbyterion.
-Log in to the Alumni Portal for access.

 - PubMed – Scholarly index of life science and behavioral science journals for health professionals, produced by the U.S. National Library of Medicine.
 Many articles are available for free through the PubMed Central archive or other open access sites.